im-PJs/PJs-AutoClicker/README.md

 ![screen3](https://user-images.githubusercontent.com/75968551/176227196-27719b5c-65b3-4c5a-b770-b7c16318cc5d.png)
 5. The download should start, you can open it when its's finished!
 Enjoy!

+# Suggestions for Clicker
+If you have any suggestions for this program (Bugs, Idea's for new clickers, anything else) let me know here!
+[PJs Auto Clicker Suggestions](https://forms.gle/TSvSnpybXVVwkd658)

 # Contribution
 Anyone has the permission to update this file, but please credit me, as well as the original authors which are listed below
 - Original download: [https://github.com/histefanhere/XAHK](https://github.com/histefanhere/XAHK)